XAU

 Why has silver risen so much in yen terms?

-The silver price in Japanese yen has risen sharply due to a combination of two factors: the rising US dollar silver spot price and the significant depreciation of the yen against the US dollar.
-Since 2020, the yen has weakened from around 105 to over 150 per dollar at times, meaning even a modest increase in the USD silver price translates into a much larger gain when converted to yen.
+Two factors compound to drive the JPY silver price higher: the rising US dollar silver spot price and the significant depreciation of the yen against the US dollar.
+Since 2020, the yen has weakened from around 105 to over 150 per dollar at times.
+Even a modest increase in the USD silver price translates into a much larger gain when converted to yen.
 This double effect has made silver one of the best-performing assets for Japanese investors in recent years.

 How is silver used industrially in Japan?